What BI coverage pays

 Period of restoration

-The covered period runs from the date of loss until the property is or reasonably should have been repaired.
+The covered period runs from the date of loss until the property is or reasonably should have been repaired with reasonable speed.
 Typical carrier disputes:

 - Start date: carrier argues the business could have operated partially; policyholder argues full shutdown